graphile/crystal/grafast/persisted/README.md

 /**
  * If your known persisted operations may change over time, or you'd rather
  * load them on demand, you may supply this function.
 Note this function is
- * both **synchronous** and **performance critical** so you should use
+ * **performance critical** so you should use caching to improve
- * caching to improve performance of any follow-up requests for the same
+ * performance of any follow-up requests for the same hash.
- * hash.
-This function is not suitable for fetching operations from remote
- * stores (e.g. S3).
  */
 persistedOperationsGetter?: PersistedOperationGetter;